 The following links to student support offices and organizations provide a snap shot of the resources available to our students.
-We also want to make sure you know about the UC Santa Cruz "See Something, Say Something, Do Something" program, as well as our participation in the national "Enough Is Enough" program.
+We also want to make sure you know about the UC Santa Cruz "See Something, Say Something, Do Something" program.
 The campus is taking proactive steps to promote a safe and secure learning environment for all.

 - Educational Opportunity Programs (EOP)

-Advising and Counseling, tutorial assistance, and community building for EOP-eligible students.
+Advising and Counseling, tutorial assistance, and community building for EOP-eligible students, including AB540 support.

 - Academic Excellence Program

 Workshops and advising, drop-in homework centers, and study groups for underrepresented minority students in math, science, and engineering.

 An innovative academic learning community that promotes academic progress and success for a diverse population of students by leveraging a strong support system and engaging students' full participation in a variety of skills activities.